Maintaining a home

 Most Australians will know the phrase 'your home is your castle’ made famous by Darryl Kerrigan.
 There is a reason this resonates with so many Australians – our homes are where we feel safe and where we keep our treasures (whether they have value or not).
 That’s why it’s important to protect your castle and the contents inside it.

 Getting Home and Contents Insurance is easy, but that doesn’t mean you should make it easy for thieves to help themselves to your belongings or leave your home exposed to disaster.
 We have accumulated the best practical tips around that will help you protect your possessions and reduce the risk of needing to make an insurance claim.
-Since making a claim means you often have to pay an excess, and a claim may impact your future premiums, it may be worth investing in some of these tactics.
+Since claims often have an excess that applies, and a claim may impact your future premiums, it may be worth investing in some of these tactics.

 1. Evaluate security weak spots and hazards